dsonyy/computer-vision/README.md

     - **HSV Palette** - simple and useful tool for picking HSV colors.
     - **Haar faces classification**
     - **Canny edge detection**
-- **Thumbs up/down** (work in progress) - reimplementation of the image classification task from [Getting Started with AI on Jetson Nano](https://courses.nvidia.com/courses/course-v1:DLI+C-RX-02+V1/about) to be cross-platform and work with TensorFlow.
+- **Thumbs up/down** (abandoned) - reimplementation of the image classification task from [Getting Started with AI on Jetson Nano](https://courses.nvidia.com/courses/course-v1:DLI+C-RX-02+V1/about) to be cross-platform and work with TensorFlow.
 - **Camera test** - displaying image from cameras inside Jupyter notebook in real time.